 The three economics concepts that underlie the book:

 - Efficiency: The extent to which anyone can reliably predict future behavior in a system.
-The efficiency of given system is perceived to be higher or lower by different people — for example, the short-term US stock market1 is completely efficient for most people, in the sense that most people can’t reliably predict short-term behavior well enough to consistently make a profit; on the other hand, the short-term US stock market is not particularly efficient for a small population of traders and hedge fund managers who can consistently predict future behavior and make a profit.
+The efficiency of given system is perceived to be higher or lower by different people — for example, the short-term US stock market is completely efficient for most people, in the sense that most people can’t reliably predict short-term behavior well enough to consistently make a profit; on the other hand, the short-term US stock market is not particularly efficient for a small population of traders and hedge fund managers who can consistently predict future behavior and make a profit.
 (Aside: Arguably, this is also true of the long-term US stock market, as economist Paul Samuelson noted when he quipped that “U.S. stock prices had correctly predicted nine of the last five American recessions”).